rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/authentication/_index.md

 		Only GitHub users or groups added to the Authorized Users and Organizations can log in to Rancher.
 		<br/>
-7. Click **Save**.
+9. Click **Save**.

 **Result:**

 - GitHub authentication is configured.
 - You are signed into Rancher with your GitHub account.
-- Your GitHub account is added to Rancher as an administrator.
+- Your GitHub account is associated with the local administrator that you used.
+Note that your GitHub account _is not_ listed on the **Users** page.
+Edit the local user that the GitHub account is bound to instead.

+>**Note:** After successfully configuring GitHub authentication, GitHub accounts only display on the **Users** page if you are signed in using a GitHub account or the local account you used to configure GitHub authentication.
+If you are signed in with any other local user account, GitHub accounts do not display.

 <!-- ### Configuring SAML